 For more in depth details on these puzzle types and more check out this blog from our friends at Escape Room Tips:

-To experience the diverse world of escape room puzzles visit us at ClockWise Escape Room in San Francisco!
+To experience the diverse world of escape room puzzles visit us at Clockwise Escape Room in Boise, Idaho!
+We make sure to include puzzles for all different brain types so everyone will feel engaged and be able to showcase their strengths.
 Book your escape experience here.

 What other types of escape room puzzle are there?
 Leave us a note and we’ll add to the list!